rockbenben/legend-talk/README.md

 ### Featured Templates

-The home page shows 6 curated roundtable templates — pre-built lineups with thinkers whose perspectives genuinely conflict (e.g., "Philosophy Debate": Socrates vs Confucius vs Nietzsche vs Buddha vs Marcus Aurelius).
+The home page shows 6 curated roundtable templates — pre-built lineups with thinkers whose perspectives genuinely conflict (e.g., "AI & Tech": Karpathy vs Ilya vs Feynman vs Taleb vs Paul Graham).
 One click to start.

 ### During a Conversation

+- **Moderator** — after each round, an AI moderator synthesizes the discussion: identifies the core disagreement, tracks what shifted, and poses a targeted question for the next round
 - **Stop** — cancel generation mid-stream (preserves content already generated)
 - **Add/remove participants** anytime via the participants bar — turning a 1-on-1 into a roundtable or vice versa
 - **Set rounds** — configure how many rounds the thinkers should debate before pausing
 - **Continue** — add more rounds after a discussion completes
-- **Restart lineup** — start a fresh conversation with the same characters
+- **Same characters, new chat** — start a fresh conversation with the same characters
 - **Summarize** — one-click AI summary extracting core viewpoints and disagreements
 - **Share chat** — generate a shareable URL containing the full conversation
 - **Export** — save as Markdown or JSON, or generate share cards via [json2card](https://github.com/rockbenben/json2card) (configure API endpoint in Settings)